DexFruit: Dexterous Manipulation and Gaussian Splatting Inspection of Fruit: Method

 \subsubsection{Post-Processing and Damage Analysis}

-Once the Gaussian Splat is fully trained after 15,000 steps, FruitSplat exports the gaussian means along with the learned gaussian strawberry and gaussian bruise parameters.
-It then self-filters the point cloud based on the strawberry parameter, leaving a high-resolution point cloud model of the strawberry.
+Once the Gaussian Splat is fully trained after 10,000 steps, FruitSplat exports the Gaussian means along with the learned Gaussian strawberry and Gaussian bruise parameters.
+It then self-filters the point cloud based on the strawberry parameter using a fixed probability threshold, leaving a high-resolution point cloud model of the strawberry.
 Each point is also exported with an encoded bruise score learned from the previously trained 3DGS, which represents the probability of being a bruise.
-FruitSplat then utilizes the per-point encoded bruise score to calculate the percentage of bruised points that pass a preset confidence threshold, and subsequently compares the difference in bruising between pre-manipulation and post-manipulation strawberry.
+FruitSplat then utilizes the per-point encoded bruise score to calculate the percentage of bruised points \review{within this filtered strawberry point cloud} that pass a preset confidence threshold, and subsequently compares the difference in bruising between pre-manipulation and post-manipulation strawberry.
 Due to the fact that the point cloud points already represent only the surface of the strawberry, this method can effectively represent visual surface bruising information.
-It should be noted that damage analysis requires a pre-manipulation and post-manipulation Gaussian Splat of the strawberry as an input, thus steps 1 and 2 for FruitSplat must be run independently twice.
+It should be noted that damage analysis requires a pre-manipulation and post-manipulation Gaussian Splat of the strawberry as an input; thus, steps 1 and 2 for FruitSplat must be run independently twice.
 However, both steps only require the use of a camera, with no extra hardware necessary.